Croatian Recipes: Pašticada Recipe (Dalmatian Pot Roast Or Beef Stew)

 Pašticada is the holy grail of Dalmatian Croatian cooking, for me.
 Here in Dalmatia, this stewed beef dish is prepared with an exceptional sauce.
-You may know it as Dalmatinska pašticada, Dalmatian Pot Roast, or even just as beef stew, but whatever you know it as, it requires long and meticulous preparation.
+You may know it as Dalmatinska pašticada, Dalmatian Pot Roast, or even just as beef stew, but whatever you call it requires long and meticulous preparation.

 I feel blessed that I was given this recipe to share with you all from the award-winning chef Mario Mandarić who is the head chef at La Gitana restaurant, located on the island of Hvar.
 This recipe is his personal spin on the traditional recipe.